Welcome to the League

 Example: You call your current weeks match and they can play on a day and time both of you are available, except you have already scheduled a makeup match for that day and time, unfortunately your current weeks match cannot do any other day or time that week, you would probably receive a forfeit in that case since you put your makeup as the priority, this comes into play more towards the end of the season than the beginning since there is more time to makeup matches, just be aware of it especially when the regular season is coming to an end.

 Forfeits are not good and unless there are circumstances that merit a forfeit we are going to try to have the match played.
 Something like scheduling a match and then not showing up without a valid reason may be a time that a forfeit would be allowed depending on circumstances.
-The league director will input scores for any forfeit upon approval and the player forfeiting receives -1 points, ( just like having a make up) and their opponent receives 3 points (just like winning the match).
+The league director will input scores for any forfeit upon approval and the player forfeiting receives no points and their opponent receives 3 points (just like winning the match).
 Any player who enters scores for a match they feel is a forfeit will automatically lose those points and the match will be considered not played and will count against total regular season points so do not enter any scores if you feel it is a forfeit, contact the league director.

-If you have any issues with getting your scheduled match in the week it is scheduled, you must notify me that week with the details, that way if there is an issue later on in getting it made up I can determine if it entitles you to a forfeit, this could come into play at the end of the season if making the playoff is in question.
-I must be notified the week it happens in order to be considered a forfeit now or at a later time, don't wait till the end of the season as it will not be valid of course unless it is the last week of the season that it happens.
+If you have any issues with getting your scheduled match in the week it is scheduled, you must notify the league director that week with the details, that way if there is an issue later on in getting it made up the league director can determine if it entitles you to a forfeit, this could come into play at the end of the season if making the playoff is in question.
+The league director must be notified the week it happens in order to be considered a forfeit now or at a later time, don't wait till the end of the season as it will not be valid unless it is the last week of the season that it happens.

 Scoring and Playoffs